dremio-hub/dremio-flight-connector/README.md

 ## Building and Installation

 1. In root directory with the pom.xml file run mvn clean install
-1. Take the resulting shaded jar `dremio-flight-connector-{VERSION}-shaded.jar` file in the target folder and put it in the \dremio\jars folder in Dremio
+1. Take the resulting shaded jar `dremio-flight-connector-{VERSION}.jar` file in the target folder and put it in the \dremio\jars folder in Dremio
 1. Restart Dremio

 ## Configuration